 SCOOTER CARE AND STORAGE

-- To prevent corrosion, it is recommended to apply a corrosion protection spray on all metal, including chrome- and nickel-plated, surfaces. - 4.
-Use spray oil as a universal cleaner to remove any remaining dirt. - 5.
+- 4. Use spray oil as a universal cleaner to remove any remaining dirt. - 5.
 Touch up minor paint damage caused by stones, etc. - 6.
 Wax all painted surfaces. - 7.
 Let the scooter dry completely before storing or covering it.